István Győrkös: Hungarist leader

 Based in Győr, he founded the Hungarian National Socialist Action Group in 1989 (according to other sources, in January 1991), a fascist and neo-Nazi civil organization, which functioned under the cover of the Peregrine Falcon Hiker Association.
 The movement intended to transform itself into a mass-based political party based on the heritage of the war-time Arrow Cross Party.
 After the Second World War and the execution of party leader Ferenc Szálasi, the Hungarist Movement went to emigration led by Árpád Henney, who served as Minister besides the Leader of the Nation (Szálasi's title) in the "Government of National Unity".
-Henney died in 1980, he was succeeded by Imre Tarjányi-Tatár, who had good relationship with Győrkös.
+Henney died in 1980, he was succeeded by Imre Tarjányi-Tatár, who had a good relationship with Győrkös.
 Tarjányi-Tatár was unable to unify the Hungarist movement which suffered from constant internal strife.
 Győrkös' movement in Hungary under these conditions became increasingly dominant and decisive.
 According to historian Tibor Tóth, the elderly and ailing Tarjányi-Tatár proclaimed Győrkös as his heir as the leader of the Hungarist movement.

 Győrkös maintained contacts with other domestic neo-Nazi and fascist groups and skinhead organizations.
 He also established international relations with foreign extremist right organizations, including Austrian neo-Nazi leader Gottfried Küssel's Covenant of the New Front (Gesinnungsgemeinschaft der Neuen Front).
 As a result, then Hungarian National Police Chief Sándor Pintér moved to Vienna to consult with his Austrian counterpart, indicating Győrkös' threat to the national security.
 Győrkös and his followers received inciting propaganda materials from the American-based NSDAP Development and Foreign Organization (NSDAP/AO) for his own periodical, Új Rend ("New Order"), according to an intelligence report.